Murder of Sara Anne Wood: Aftermath

-Each participant cyclist at this one-day ride wears a jersey of Sara's favorite colors of teal and pink, with additional colors of white to represent all missing children nationwide, and purple as a salute to law enforcement personnel in general.
+Each participant cyclist at this one-day ride wears a jersey of Wood's favorite colors of teal and pink, with additional colors of white to represent all missing children nationwide, and purple as a salute to law enforcement personnel in general.
 Participants stop at schools en route to deliver messages of safety and awareness and each is asked to raise a minimum of $300 for the cause.
 Some schools release balloons with affixed paper messages instructing upon how to keep children safe at the conclusion of the participant cyclists' visit, and many participants wear a pin or brooch naming and/or depicting the child he or she is participating in honor of.
 The inscription upon the backs of many of these cyclists reads: "Making our children safer, one child at a time."
 (Note: Following restrictions imposed due to the COVID-19 pandemic, other methods of participating in the "Ride for Missing Children" began in 2020.
 These events—known as "Miles for Hope"—allow participants to accrue miles walked, swam, or ran for the same cause without physically participating in the bike race and are hosted from September 1 to September 30.)

-In the decade following Sara's abduction, annual reports of child abduction in New York decreased by thirty percent.
+In the decade following Wood's abduction, annual reports of child abduction in New York decreased by thirty percent.

-Shortly after Sara's disappearance, a tree was planted in her honor at Sauquoit Valley Middle School and a ribbon-shaped memorial installed in the grounds of the school.
-A plaque was later installed by her classmates in front of the tree in 1999—the year Sara would have graduated from high school.
+Shortly after Wood's disappearance, a tree was planted in her honor at Sauquoit Valley Middle School and a ribbon-shaped memorial installed in the grounds of the school.
+A plaque was later installed by her classmates in front of the tree in 1999—the year Wood would have graduated from high school.

-In 2015, one of Sara's elementary sixth-grade school teachers, Christine Kisiel, would reflect on her former pupil and the enduring impact of her disappearance when referencing the annual "Ride for Missing Children" events: "When I was watching the bikers, I thought, 'Oh, my God, this all started with [Sara]' ...
+In 2015, one of her elementary sixth-grade school teachers, Christine Kisiel, would reflect on her former pupil and the enduring impact of her disappearance when referencing the annual "Ride for Missing Children" events: "When I was watching the bikers, I thought, 'Oh, my God, this all started with [Sara]' ...
 I can still see her sitting in my classroom.
 She was not a morning person and her hair was all in disarray.
 God, she was so cute!
 I can see her like it was yesterday."

-Despite numerous searches having been conducted to locate Sara's remains, as of 2025, her body remains undiscovered.
-Her family continues to hope her body will be found in order that she can be given a Christian burial close to her relatives.
+Despite numerous searches having been conducted to locate her remains, as of 2026, Wood's body remains undiscovered.
+Her family has stated that they continue to hope her body will be found in order that she can be given a Christian burial close to her relatives.